wncc/codewars-v4/docs/Game.md

 More specifically, if both teams have atleast `100` gunpowder, both pirates are killed.
 If only one team has atleast `100` gunpowder, only the enemy pirate is killed.
 If both teams have less than `100` gunpowder, neither pirate is killed.

+Each tile of Gunpowder can give a total of `50` Gunpowder.
 Gunpowder is periodically replenished on the Map if its amount falls below a certain threshold.

 ## Pirates